Office Update: Safe Patient Appointments (Read More)

 10. Injuries

-An injury from a fall or vehicle accident can lead to losing strength in the legs.
+An injury from a fall or vehicle accident can lead to loss of strength in the legs.
 For example, a torn meniscus in the knee can impede knee functioning.
 Torn ligaments, broken knee bones, or trapped cartilage can cause your legs to give out due to knee trauma.

 11. Arthritis